RGLab/ImmuneSpaceR/README.md

 ImmuneSpaceR
 ============

-A thin wrapper around Rlabkey to access the [ImmuneSpace]("https://www.immunespace.org") database from R This package simplifies access to the HIPC ImmuneSpace database, for R programmers.
+A thin wrapper around Rlabkey to access the [ImmuneSpace]("https://www.immunespace.org") database from R.
+This package simplifies access to the HIPC ImmuneSpace database for R programmers.

 It takes advantage of the standardization of the ImmuneSpace database to hide all the `Rlabkey` specific code away from the user.
 Study-specific datasets can be accessed via an object-oriented paradigm.